Arkansas CNA Practice Exam

 Question: 1 / 400

-What should a nursing assistant do if they overhear a colleague making inappropriate comments to a resident?
+What should a nursing assistant do when they do not understand a procedure?

 Next Question